Kumar Dasgupta, IASB Technical Staff

 Dynamic risk management

 In July a complete package will be brought to the Board.
 It is planned to be in the form of a slide pack and not a white paper, although it will be rather extensive.
 The pack provides detailed information on how the dynamic risk management model is proposed to work, and considers a number of simplifications.
 During the second half of 2019, the IASB plan to conduct an outreach exercise on the core model asking for inputs and feedback on the core model.
 Based on the feedback received, the IASB will determine the next steps.

 The project remains important, but is receiving reduced attention from the Board, given the need to focus on the IBOR reform and dynamic risk management projects.
 The IASB has received 126 comment letters on this item to date.
 Key topics arising from the feedback included:

 - Support for the idea of changing the current liability or equity classification guidance, but a lack of agreement on the nature and extent of the changes

 - Support for enhanced disclosure

 - Support for having only two categories — liability or equity

-- Concern about the ‘amount’ criterion
+- Concern about the ‘amount’ feature

-The staff will present the feedback to the Board during the upcoming IASB meetings, following which the project direction will be decided.
+The Staff will present the feedback to the Board during the upcoming IASB meetings, following which the project direction will be decided.